 To eliminate humidity and unpleasant odors, another important step is ventilation.
 Nothing very complex for that: loosen the laces to lift the tongue as much as possible and widen the opening, then leave the sneakers in the open air for a few hours (protected from the rain).

-To go further in the maintenance of the inside of the shoes, the ideal is to wear insoles that will be easier to remove and clean than the original insoles as well being able to improve comfort.
+To go further in the maintenance of the inside of the shoes, consider using removable insoles.
+These insoles are not only easier to take out and clean than the original ones but also offer the added benefit of enhancing comfort.

 Finally, if moisture tends to infiltrate during a trail run in the rain, it is time to think about (re)waterproofing your shoes.
 Take a waterproofing spray and spray it all over the mesh.
 This is an operation to be repeated regularly, especially if your model is not waterproof.
 There you go, you know everything to get off to a good start..!